 Where ever connective tissue makes close attachments to one and other exercise separation does become more challenging as the triceps contract...

 building sheer size and bulk into the muscle bellies of your triceps training you should consider triceps components and exercises chosen to keep the focus where you want it.

-Every time you feel you’re just not getting anywhere with your triceps training, have a look across the gym, at the guy that has those big triceps you’re trying to build and ask yourself this question...
+Every time you feel you’re just not getting anywhere with your triceps training, have a look across the gym, at the guy that has those meaty-horse-shoes you’re trying to build and ask yourself this question...

 How do you think he got there?
 He never gave up, and don't you either.